 K = 574.59

-Solving this problem wasn’t that difficult.
-It just required a little basic algebra and knowing a way to convert Kelvin to Fahrenheit.
+Solving this problem isn’t that difficult.
+It just requires a little algebra and knowing how to convert Kelvin to Fahrenheit.

 If you’d like to see some other temperature conversion examples, check out